-Notes and coins
+Banknotes and coins

 The Reserve Bank is the sole supplier of New Zealand banknotes and coins.
 We act as a wholesale distributor to the trading banks, and manage the design and manufacturing of the currency.
 We also withdraw damaged or unusable notes and coins to manage the quality of currency in circulation.

-This section includes information on the history, design and number of mintings for the imperial and decimal coins, commemorative coins and the coins we use today.
+This section includes information on the coins we used today, the history, design and number of mintings for imperial, decimal and commemorative coins.